aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-pcl/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to PCL" h2="Transform EMAIL to PCL within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PCL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming an email file format into another format.
+This process is necessary to make the email file compatible with other applications.

+<h2>How Aspose.Total helps for email to PCL conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that helps developers to work with various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert an EMAIL file format to HTML and then export HTML to PCL.
+Aspose.Email for C++ is a powerful API that enables developers to convert emails from one format to another.
+It supports a wide range of email formats, including MSG, EML, MHTML, and EMLX.
+Aspose.Words for C++ is a powerful API that enables developers to convert HTML documents to PCL.
+It supports a wide range of document formats, including DOC, DOCX, ODT, and HTML.

+Using Aspose.Total for C++, developers can easily convert an EMAIL file format to HTML and then export HTML to PCL.
+The APIs are easy to use and provide a wide range of features that make the conversion process easier.
+Moreover, the APIs are highly reliable and provide excellent performance.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}